-We taped this conversation on September 17th, 2017.
+I taped the conversation with Marie back on October 16th, 2017, and we taped the conversation with Mark Russell on November 5th, 2017.
 We interview people you don’t know, about a subject no one wants to talk about.
 We hope to encourage people in the process of deconstructing their faith and help curb the loneliness that accompanies it.
 We think the world is a better place when more people live by sight, not by faith.
 Please subscribe to our podcast, and leave a review wherever you listen to podcasts.
-Our show is available on most podcast platforms.
 Also, you can support us monetarily in two easy ways: you can pledge one dollar per episode or more through Patreon; that’s www.patreon.com/eapodcast, or leave a lump-sum donation through PayPal at our website, www.everyonesagnostic.com.
 The smallest contribution is greatly appreciated.

 Credits:”Towering Mountain of Ignorance” intro by Hank Green https://www.youtube.com/watch?v=w3v3S82TuxU Intro bumper “Never Know” by Jack JohnsonThe segue music on this episode is recorded by Sam Maher on a handpan in the NY City subway.